iremkapucuoglu/p4b-website/content/en/posts/2022-12-31-map4citizens.md

 ---
-author : "jehle"
+author : "sasso"
 categories :
 - news
 - projects
 - development
 date : 2022-12-28T23:00:00Z
 description : "In a 3-month sprint we developed a new application: Map4Citizens.
 Try it out now and check how well your location in Munich meets your needs.
 Interested in also getting this tool for your city?
-Just get in contact with us!" draft : true image : "/images/blog/map4citizens/map4citizens_banner.webp" summary : "In a 3-month sprint we developed a new application: Map4Citizens.
+Just get in contact with us!" draft : false image : "/images/blog/map4citizens/map4citizens_banner.webp" summary : "In a 3-month sprint we developed a new application: Map4Citizens.
 Try it out now and check how well your location in Munich meets your needs.
 Interested in also getting this tool for your city?
 Just get in contact with us!" thumbnail : "/images/blog/map4citizens/map4citizens_thumbnail.webp"